Nitrolaunch/nitrolaunch/README.md

 ### A library for your launcher

-You can use the MCVM library as a base for the functionalities of your launcher.
-Even if you don't use the packaging formats, MCVM contains functions to launch the game in a simple way, as well as customize the launch process to your liking.
+You can use the Nitrolaunch library as a base for the functionalities of your launcher.
+Even if you don't use the packaging formats, Nitrolaunch contains functions to launch the game in a simple way, as well as customize the launch process to your liking.

 ### A server management tool

-The MCVM CLI is the perfect assistant for server managers.
+The Nitrolaunch CLI is the perfect assistant for server managers.
 The way that it groups configuration for instances makes it easy to orchestrate multiple running servers at once.
 Plugins can add features like launching on remote machines, config management, automatic scaling and restarts, and proxy support.

 ### A packaging format

-Launchers can use the different MCVM crates to parse, validate, evaluate, and host MCVM packages.
+Launchers can use the different Nitrolaunch crates to parse, validate, evaluate, and host Nitrolaunch packages.

 # 👍 Status